-Employees The Group has valued every one of its diverse employees and has strived to create a work environment where they can demonstrate their abilities in line with "Diverse Human Resources" and "Development and Participation of Human Resources," which are the key issues of "Vision for 2030."
-Local Residents The Group has accurately grasped local issues through communications with local communities and has been working on "Support for nurturing of the next generation" and "Support for people with disabilities and the elderly" in line with "Co-Existence and Mutual Prosperity with Local Communities," which is an important issue of "Vision for 2030."
-Supply Chain The Group has been working on due diligence based on international standards in accordance with "SMM Group Sustainable Procurement Policy" and "SMM Group Source minerals responsibly."
+Group has valued every one of its diverse employees and has strived to create a c environment where they can demonstrate their abilities in line with "Diverse nan Resources" and "Development and Participation of Human Resources," which he key issues of "Vision for 2030."
+Group has accurately grasped local issues through communications with local munities and has been working on "Support for nurturing of the next generation" "Support for people with disabilities and the elderly" in line with "Co-Existence and ual Prosperity with Local Communities," which is an important issue of "Vision for )."
+Group has been working on due diligence based on international standards in rdance with "SMM Group Sustainable Procurement Policy" and "SMM Group ce minerals responsibly."